kapicorp/kapitan/docs/contributing.md

 After it's pushed, create a PR that targets our gh-pages branch from your gh-pages branch.

-## Packaging extra resources in python package or binary
+## Packaging extra resources in python package

-To package any extra resources/files in the pip package or the kapitan binary, make sure you modify both `MANIFEST.in` and `scripts/pyinstaller.sh`.
+To package any extra resources/files in the pip package, make sure you modify both `MANIFEST.in`.

 ## Contributor License Agreement